 Step 3.
 Configure Firewall Rule.

-To allow traffic on port 19999 enters the below command:
+To allow traffic on port 19999 enter the below command:

 Step 4.
 Accessing Netdata Web Interface.